mlin/gfabase/README.md

 # gfabase

 `gfabase` is a command-line tool for random-access storage of [Graphical Fragment Assembly (GFA)](https://github.com/GFA-spec/GFA-spec) data.
 It imports a .gfa file into a compressed **.gfab** file, from which it can later access subgraphs quickly (reading only the necessary parts), producing .gfa or .gfab.
-Beyond ID-based access, .gfab can index segments by their mappings to linear reference coordinates.
-This facilitates navigation within *de novo* assemblies or [rGFA reference graphs](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md), with quick access to subgraphs connected to linear coordinate ranges.
+Beyond ID lookups, .gfab provides quick access to subgraphs by their mappings to linear reference coordinates, facilitating navigation within *de novo* assemblies or [rGFA reference graphs](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md).

 Effectively, .gfab is a new GFA-superset format with built-in compression and indexing.
 It is in fact a SQLite (+ [Genomics Extension](https://github.com/mlin/GenomicSQLite)) database populated with a [GFA-like schema](src/schema/GFA1.sql).
 Programmers have the option to access .gfab files directly using SQLite (+ Genomics Extension), without requiring `gfabase` nor even a low-level parser for .gfa/.gfab.